-The Mineral Corporation Consultancy (Pty) Ltd of South Africa ("The Mineral Corporation") was during the year commissioned by Ferrum to carry out an updated JORC compliant Mineral Resource estimate taking into account the results of the Phase 3 drilling and assays on the Moonlight deposit ("the Report") that had been carried out in the previous financial year.
+During the 2012 financial year, Mineral Corporation Consultancy (Pty) Ltd of South Africa ("The Mineral Corporation") was commissioned by Ferrum to carry out an updated JORC compliant Mineral Resource estimate taking into account the results of the Phase 3 drilling and assays on the Moonlight Deposit ("the Report") that had been carried out in the previous financial year.
 Phase 3 consisted of 11 holes totalling 990m of diamond core drilling and 13 holes totalling 1,600m of RC drilling, and the final assay results for this drilling were received in July 2011.